cuzfrog/scala-points/README.md

 #### 36.Beware of java8 Stream
   `java.util.stream.Stream` has many methods that look like scala's, e.g. `flatMap`.
 Java `Stream` has state, and methods like `count()` have side-effect.
 Read doc carefully.
+  When reading a file use `Files.lines`, a `Stream` that wraps a `BufferedReader` is returned.
+The `Stream` throws `UncheckedIOException`.
+When converting to scala stream, one may use `stream.iterator.asScala`, the properties of a `java.util.stream.Stream` are then passed along to the whatever-scala representation.

 #### 37.Use java interface in scala project